platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 - [Set the maximum amount of cached files](#set-the-maximum-amount-of-cached-files)
 - [Set the memory consumption](#set-the-memory-consumption)

-#### Set the maximum amount of cached files
+#### Set the maximum number of cached files

-`opcache.max_accelerated_files` is the maximum number of files that OPcache may cache at once.
+`opcache.max_accelerated_files` is the maximum number of files that OPcache can cache at once.
-If this value is lower than the number of files in the application, the cache starts [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)) and becomes less effective.
+If this value is lower than the number of files in the app, the cache starts [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)) and becomes less effective.

 To set `opcache.max_accelerated_files`:

-1. Determine roughly how many `.php` files your application has by running this command from [your app root](../../create-apps/app-reference.md#root-directory):
+1. Determine roughly how many `.php` files your app has by running this command from [your app root](../../create-apps/app-reference.md#root-directory):

     ```bash
     find . -type f -name '*.php' | wc -l